aloethere/EP1000/docs/safety.md

 - Entanglement: Eg: loose sleeve getting caught in an moving part and drawing the person into the machine.

 3. Emergency (SP Fablab)
+In case of accident or fire:
+- For ambulance or fire brigade, call 995
+- Instruct them to enter Gate 1 (Main Entrance) along Dover Road
+- Inform Campus Security by calling 6772-1234 for all emergencies and incident reporting